John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_assignment.md

 2. Download the zip file from the URL below and save it inside Assignment 2 under the name compressed_files.zip. https://github.com/michaelhaaf/1T6-F22/raw/main/wk6/compressed_files.zip
 3. Extract compressed_files.zip inside the Assignment-2 folder.
-4. <span style="color:red"> Remove the compressed_files.zip file -- it is no longer needed once it has been extracted.<\span>
+4. <span style="color:red"> Remove the compressed_files.zip file -- it is no longer needed once it has been extracted.</span>
-5. <span style="color:red"> In the same directory as Assignment-2 (the user Document folder), create a new txt file named compression.txt <\span>
+5. <span style="color:red"> In the same directory as Assignment-2 (the user Document folder), create a new txt file named compression.txt </span>
 6. Append the text below as the first line inside compression.txt.
 This line will act as the header for the data you extract in subsequent scripts.

 > Filename,Size(Bytes)